a2m8-app/a2m8/README.md

 - improve consistency of modules
 - make blocking lua functions async with tokio
 - include https://github.com/lenscas/tealr for typed lua and maybe that other lua transpiler
+- make it so all things autohotkey can do can be done with this

 ## useful mlua issues